 Federal Court Jurisdictions

 So, trying to get into the inner workings of that is going to take a lot of work, especially for somebody who's never been involved in the court system.
-But suffice it to say, if you've got a federal criminal case, it's going to be prosecuted in whatever jurisdiction that you are.
+But suffice it to say, if you've got a federal criminal case, it's going to be prosecuted in whatever jurisdiction you are in.

 Roybal Federal Courthouse in Los Angeles

-You'll be entitled to argue whether you get released or detained by the federal system, and then you'll be assigned to a judge.
-The case will either stay at the Roybal building or be moved to the new federal courthouse that was built on First Street near Broadway not too long ago.
+You'll have the opportunity to argue whether you are released or detained by the federal system, and then you'll be assigned to a judge.
+The case will either stay at the Roybal building or be moved to the new federal courthouse that was built on First Street near Broadway, not too long ago.

 Ronald Regan Federal Court in Santa Ana